Awaara: Legacy

 The song "Awaara Hoon" and actor Raj Kapoor were widely known across China and the Soviet Union.
 The film's success in both the Soviet Union and China has been attributed to the socialist themes expressed in the film.

+Awaara also earned significant popularity in Greece, where it was released locally as The Vagabond of Bombay.
+One song from the film, "Aajao Tadapte Hain Armaan" ("Ab Raat Guzarne Wali Hai") was adapted by Greek musician Stelios Kazantzidis and produced into the hit, "Mantoubala" (1959).

 The film Awaara and the song "Awaara Hoon" are believed to have been among Chairman Mao's favourite films and songs, respectively.
 Awaara was referenced in the 2000 Chinese film Platform.

 In 2023, Time Out ranked it #20 on its list of the "100 Best Bollywood Movies."

 Remakes

 Due to the film's remarkable success with Turkish audiences, Awaara was remade in Turkey a total of eight times.
 The first and most prominent Turkish film remake was Avare (1964) starring actor Sadri Alışık and actress Ajda Pekkan, another Turkish remake was Benim Gibi Sevenler (1977) by Temel Gürsu.

 There was also an Iranian film remake, called The Wheel of the Universe (1967).
 However, this version may have been a remake of the Turkish remake Avare, rather than a direct remake of the original Awaara.